AmberStoevelaar/DSP_project/README.md

  - **Simplified_T&C's**: The resulting simplified T&C documents from our proposed approach.
  - **TCs**: Original T&C documents for processing
  - **tests**: Contains unit tests for validating various components of the project.
 Test cases for functionality, including summarization, knowledge graph, and query generation.
+ -  - **ui_demo**: Contains the User Interface with the demo employed for it's functioning.

 ## Key Objectives
 ##### Simplification: